Current Group Members

 B.S. in Biochemistry – Stony Brook University, 2025

 Amanda is from Queens, NY and went to Stony Brook University.
 As an undergraduate, she worked in Prof. Peter Tonge’s lab studying the time-dependent inhibition of leucyl-tRNA synthetase.
+In the Blackwell lab, her research focus is on understanding the mechanisms of activation and inhibition of LuxR-type receptors in Gram-negative bacteria.
 Some of her hobbies include visiting museums, making crafts, and doing crosswords.

 Undergraduates